gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Generate `ivy.xml` without publishing

-The '`ivy-publish`' plugin introduces a new `GenerateIvyDescriptor` task generates the Ivy metadata file (a.k.a. `ivy.xml`) for publication.
+The incubating '`ivy-publish`' plugin introduces a new `GenerateIvyDescriptor` task generates the Ivy metadata file (a.k.a. `ivy.xml`) for publication.
 The task name for the default Ivy publication is '`generateIvyModuleDescriptor`'.

 This function used to be performed internally by the `PublishToIvyRepository` task.
 By having this function be performed by a separate task